ayazhankadessova/job-search-website/README.md

 10. Auth middleware:

-    1. Get user id
+    1. Get user id - done
-    2. Pass it along to the jobs route
+    2. Pass it along to the jobs route - done
-    3. Test : register user -> get token -> put the token in the header, authorization -> will return userId, name
+    3. Test : register user -> get token -> put the token in the header, authorization -> will return userId, name - done

+11. Jobs Model:

+    1. Make a schema for a jobs - done
+    2. Set type as an ObjectID (so you may reference `User` as the creator of `Job`) - done

-11. get the front & connect with front
+12. get the front & connect with front

 ---